 In 2016 we planted a new heritage apple orchard on the farm.
 The really exciting thing about the new orchard is the diversity of apples that we’ve planted.
 We’re aiming for around 100 varieties.
 At the moment there are about 46, with more going in each year.

 So, why so many varieties?
 And why are we focusing on heirloom varieties that no one’s heard of, and hardly anyone grows?

 Growing heritage varieties fits with our philosophy in a number of ways:

 - We’re on a mission to teach as many people as possible how to grow their own organic food and become self-sufficient for food.
 The heritage orchard will be a great teaching resource.

-- We aim for diversity (as opposed to monoculture) in every aspect of our farm.
+- It further increases the diversity (as opposed to monoculture) on the farm, something we aim for at every level.
 We’ve learned the hard way that it’s our best protection against the risks of farming.

-- More variety on our table and in our diets.
+- We love having more variety on our table and in our diets.